Selling Your House for Top Dollar Before Moving Into Senior Living

 Finding the right balance between pricing your house too high (and scaring off potential buyers) and too low (not getting top dollar) can be a challenge, especially if you haven’t kept up on the real estate prices in your neighborhood.
 A good place to start is with the comparative market analysis (CMA) from your real estate agent.
 The CMA is compiled from data in your region’s multilist service and includes the most up-to-date sales information about similar homes in your neighborhood.

-You can also research online real estate websites like Zillow and see what homes with similar features and square footage have sold for recently.
+You can also research online real estate websites like Zillow to see what homes with similar features and square footage have sold for recently.
 Keep in mind that you might want to raise this number if your home is objectively more desirable (for example, if it’s on a quiet cul-de-sac) or move it down if it’s less desirable (such as if the roof needs to be replaced).

 Your real estate agent can also help you determine the right pricing strategy for your market.
 Depending on what they think, you may even want to underprice your home a little because if enough buyers are enticed, a bidding war could break out, allowing you to make more than you originally expected.